 Director of Creative Culture Initiative/Senior Curriculum Developer

 Sean received his M.F.A. from Hunter College in Integrated Media Arts and a B.A. in Cinema Studies from SUNY Purchase, where he is now a faculty member.
 Professionally, he is a Lead Creative in the Private Cabin Collective and the director of the digital team, Brinkman, at the Upright Citizens Brigade.
-At the Lab, Sean leads fellowships, co-leads Creators’ Co-op, and will co-lead the Creative Culture, a community for emerging and professional makers.
+At the JBFC, Sean is the director of Creative Culture, an initiative connecting emerging makers to creative careers through fellowship opportunities, residency programs, and the JBFC’s network.